My Dear Far-Nearness graphic

 Practicing the Second Person in solitude

-Jesus experienced the Creator as ineffable Mystery, but also as a sacred Thou with whom he could speak, and to whom he would listen.
+Jesus experienced Creator as ineffable Mystery, but also as a sacred Thou with whom he could speak, and to whom he would listen.
 Jesus called the Creator Abba, which means “dear Father” (Aramaic) because he so loved the divine Thou in whose presence he was created, and also because Jesus lived in a patriarchal culture.
 If he had lived in a matriarchal culture, he may have referred to his eternal Thou as Mother.
-We don’t know, but we can assume that Jesus probably had no image for the Father in his mind (a suggestion we borrow from the Catholic theologian, Karl Rahner).
+We don’t know, but we can assume that Jesus probably had no image for the Father in his mind (as noted by the Catholic theologian, Karl Rahner).
 Yet, following the lead of the prophets in his Hebrew tradition, Jesus spoke directly to the invisible, ineffable Creator in a personal way, using the pronoun You–as we read in Psalm 130: “Out of the depths I cry to you, O Lord.”
 This ultimate rootedness in relationship affected all his relationships.
 The compassion, clarity, and insight with which Jesus related to other people stemmed from the intimacy he experienced when he spoke and listened to the invisible Abba, and he wanted everyone to enjoy this same intimacy with the interpersonal aspect of the Creator.

 Second Person practices access what Jewish theologian Martin Buber called the I-Thou aspect of awareness, in contrast to I-it.
 When we are in an I-it relationship, we treat others and nature as nothing more than objects of our awareness and needs.
 When we live in I-Thou consciousness, we perceive others not as objects, but as subjects, and we respond their inner freedom and divine creatureliness.
 A divine interpersonal Love can arise and flourish in such relationships.

 Any form of prayer with Jesus or directly with the First Person, the Origin of creation, is a practice of Second Person awareness.
 Such prayers can be very simple, flowing from our desire to say, “Thank You,” “I’m sorry,” “Help,” or “I love You.”
 We may find that these interpersonal moments of prayer also bring us the image and voice of a person we love, or an ancestor.
+James Finley is a clinical psychologist who once lived in Thomas Merton’s Gethsemane monastery.
+He often suggests that when we silently pray “I love you” to Abba or to Christ, we might hear the gentle echoing voice whisper, “I love you, too.”

 Practicing the Second Person in relationships